The Ultimate IP Camera Guide v3

 IP cameras work the same way as digital cameras to capture high-quality images.
 What sets them apart is the capability of IP cameras to compress those files and automatically transmit them to a network video recorder (NVR) via a network.
 Usually, IP cameras are connected to the network via ethernet cable with a broadband modem or router, or wirelessly via a Wi-Fi router.

-In a building that has already been equipped with a network, all you have to do is to connect the IP surveillance cameras and other devices into your network system, just the same way that you would do when you connect your laptop or cell phone to your Wi-Fi.
+In a building that has already been equipped with a network, all you have to do is to the IP surveillance cameras and other devices into your network system, just the same way that you would do when you connect your laptop or cell phone to your Wi-Fi.

 After everything is well connected, the cameras can start working, capturing and sending video footage to the network video recorder.